HuangLan-AI/BlackjackGame_RL/README.md

 ## Evaluation
 The agent's performance is evaluated through 10,000 simulations of 600 games each.
 The agent’s performance is analyzed under different true counts:
-- True Count +2: The agent is expected to have a statistical advantage over the house.
+- **True Count +2**: The agent is expected to have a statistical advantage over the house.
-- True Count -2: The agent is expected to be more conservative, with the house having a slight advantage.
+- **True Count -2**: The agent is expected to be more conservative, with the house having a slight advantage.
 The agent’s expected return is calculated and compared with theoretical expectations to determine if the agent is consistently performing as expected.

 ## License